 Gestational Diabetes is different to a woman with Type 1 Diabetes who is pregnant.
 Gestational Diabetes affects about two to five per cent of pregnant women.
 Pregnant women produce large amounts of hormones, which can cause the body to become resistant to the effects of insulin.
 By the time a woman reaches the end of the third trimester, her insulin requirements have tripled.
 If the pancreas is unable to match this increased demand, blood-glucose levels start to rise.
 In most cases, blood glucose returns to normal after pregnancy.
 However, women who have had Gestational Diabetes have a higher risk of eventually developing Type 2 Diabetes.

-A hormone produced by the alpha cells in the pancreas that raises blood-sugar levels.
-It’s available by prescription, and may be used to treat severe low blood sugar (hypoglycemia)
+A hormone produced by the alpha cells in the pancreas that raises blood sugar levels to ensure they don’t drop too low.
+In type 1 diabetes, glucagon doesn’t work as it should, putting people at risk of hypoglycaemia.
+Glucagon injections are available by prescription for those with T1D to be used to treat severe low blood sugar (hypoglycemia).